xwmx/nb/README.md

   --print       Print to standard output.

 Description:
-  Browse and view linked notes, notebooks, folders, and other items using the terminal web brower.
+  Browse and view linked notes, bookmarks, notebooks, folders, and other items using the terminal or GUI web brower.

   `browse` includes an embedded, terminal-first web application and server that renders [[wiki-style links]] as internal links, enabling you to